Dorcatz123/Mathbiology--project/README.md

-### Project-Mathbiology_paper
-### This is a mini project I did using mathematical modelling to do predictions and analysis.
+### Project-Mathbiology-paper: This is a mini project I did using mathematical modelling to do predictions and analysis.